What's a Lifetime Mortgage?

 The higher rates available at the moment may be discouraging some homeowners from taking out a lifetime mortgage, but data from Key suggest an increase in plans taken out in April and May 2023 as lifetime mortgage rates started to fall.5

-Innovations and developments in the market are focusing on increasing transparency8, personalisation9, and digitalisation.10
+Innovations and developments in the lifetime mortgage market are focusing on increasing transparency8, personalisation9, and digitalisation.10

 This includes tools for comparing products, personalised customer journeys, and more interactive, user-friendly digital platforms for applications and customer service.